4STEPS Therapeutic Riding Program

 This program will give the wonderful world of horses to men, women and their children who have sacrificed so much on our behalf.
 With thousands of troops returning home, programs like HORSEPOWER are important to PTS sufferers, Wounded Warriors, caregivers and their families.

 The goal of Teaming for Success is to provide positive change for young people who struggle with the moderate to severe emotional and behavioral disturbances which can ultimately lead them into areas which threaten their future and development.
 Teaming up with US military veterans for this purpose is a win-win situation in that nobody deserves more respect than those who have served.
 At-risk children need positive role models in their life.
 Veterans who serve in the teaming for success program benefit as well in that this activity also provides a therapeutic environment for the veterans as well.

 HORSEPLAY Adaptive Summer Camp

-HORSEPLAY offer a safe and integrated horse experience for families with disabled children.
+HORSEPLAY offers a safe and integrated horse experience for children with disabilities and their families.
 HORSEPLAY camp is 3 days long for 3 hours a day and varies in topic and focus.
 The immersion in nature with horses allows the family to be together in an extended tribe of other families and caregivers.
-HORSEPLAY camp scholarships are available upon request.

 A regular day at HORSEPLAY camp is pretty variable and of course is tailored to the individual child and families.
 Each day HORSEPLAY camp begins with a low key horse activity, then break for other kinds of play, small animals, art, music, gardening, low challenge activities, and other fun, adaptive, and educational crafts and activities.
 Expect to get wet on days when we can use the sprinkler to cool off!